What might happen to the price of OmiseGO in 2018 and beyond?

-However, it’s still in the very early days of the platform.
+However, it’s still very early days for the platform.
 The full release of the SDK (Q1 2018) will be a crucial milestone that determines the future path of OMG, as will the release of its blockchain (Q1 or Q2 2018).
-That said, it’ll still be some time before OmiseGO will be ready to achieve the goals and ambitions outlined in its white paper.
+That said, it’ll still be some time before OmiseGO will be ready to achieve the goals and ambitions outlined in its whitepaper.

 As the first cryptocurrency to adopt the Plasma technology, OmiseGO is a fascinating test case to see whether the scaling issues facing Ethereum can be successfully overcome.
 It’ll also be interesting to see how it compares to other projects that offer similar products and services, so stay up to date with news and announcements from OmiseGO and its competitors in the weeks and months ahead.

-The most important thing to remember about OmiseGO is that it’s still in development.
-While there are undoubtedly plenty of potential upsides and the project has some impressive supporters, it’s still undergoing development.
-Whether or not it can actually realize the ambitions outlined in its white paper remains to be seen, so there’s no guarantee of success.
+The most important thing to remember about OmiseGO is that it’s still very early days.
+While there’s undoubtedly plenty of potential upsides and the project has some impressive supporters, it’s still undergoing development.
+Whether or not it can actually realise the ambitions outlined in its whitepaper remains to be seen, so there’s no guarantee of success.

 With this in mind, it’s essential to do your own research.
-Consider the technology behind OmiseGO, as well as the opportunities and challenges it will face in the future, before deciding whether or not you should buy.
+Consider the technology behind OmiseGO, as well as the opportunities and challenges it will face in coming times, before deciding whether or not you should buy.